-I often get emails, consults, and calls from homeschool moms asking me about college preparation, and recommendations for their high school kids.
+However, since I often get emails, consults, and calls from homeschool moms asking me how a homeschool parent does college preparation for their high schoolers, I compiled a list of my top ten recommendations.

-In fact, I am in the thick of organizing the 2nd Annual Career and College fair for the Catholic Teen right now called Life After High School that not only offers speakers and college presentations, but also is offering MORE, such as Skilled Trades, Gap year options, vocation discernment, and the Military!
+In fact, I organized a couple of Career and College fairs for the Catholic Teen a few years ago called Life After High School that not only offered speakers and college presentations, but also is offering MORE, such as Skilled Trades, Gap year options, vocation discernment, and the Military!

 There is also a FREE Homeschool and Teens group in the Catholic Homeschool Community I started too!
 Please join me by joining the community!